wk633/ReactProjectWinter/project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ### use redux
+- use redux-thunk to handle asynchronous action
-- store.dispatch
+    - applyMiddleware
-- subscribe render function
+    - action return a function
+- install redux-devtools-extension